7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Shiitake mushrooms are slowly grown and harvested from autumn to the following spring, but the pickles made with these mushrooms are outstanding.
 They are handmade without any artificial seasonings, colorings, preservatives, or flavorings, and the flavors of kelp stock and ginger further enhance the umami of the thick, chewy shiitake mushrooms

-Enjoy them as a snack, or as a garnish with curry or sandwiches.
-They can also be used in a variety of ways, such as as a topping for sushi or pasta.
+They're great as a snack on their own, or as an accompaniment to curry or sandwiches.
+They can also be used in various ways, such as in chirashi sushi or as a pasta topping.

-In addition to shiitake mushrooms, they also offer pickled seasonal vegetables, which are also recommended for their natural flavor, but production is limited and they often sell out.
+Besides shiitake mushrooms, they also offer pickles made from seasonal vegetables, which have a natural flavor and are highly recommended, but production is limited and they often sell out.

 INFORMATION